Rocanrola/zetam/README.md

 Controllers receive three parameter:

  - config: In the case of components, config are all the attributes of the HTML tag , and also receive the inner html content.
-In the case of pages is basic info about the page
+In the case of pages is req.config +  query parameters
  - req: express request object
  - cb : callback(error,response).
 The response could be an empty object, or it can has the model to be passed to the template